khudgins/documentation/tutorials/wordpressdemo/make_image.rst

    Search for AMI

-1. Start the image as a VM, choose a large product size, not t1.micro for best results.
+1. Choose at least m1.small product size.
+Some services will not work in t1.micro instances.
    Also, generate and use an SSH key during the launch.

 .. figure:: ./images/ami1.png